ejordan1/Superballs/README.md

 <img width="1368" alt="Screen Shot 2019-09-13 at 8 01 53 AM" src="https://user-images.githubusercontent.com/20055988/64872977-07741100-d5fd-11e9-9f3f-bb3197a149b6.png">

-Here is a link to the real gameplay from which the last image was taken: https://www.youtube.com/watch?v=CmIgM7eTjDw&feature=youtu.be
+Here is a link to the real gameplay from which this image was taken: https://www.youtube.com/watch?v=CmIgM7eTjDw&feature=youtu.be

 Unfortunately due to Youtube compression and limitations in the Quicktime screen capturing, it is flashy and jittery.
 The actual gameplay is not laggy, has resolution up to 4k.
 HOWEVER: it's still fun to watch.
 Play your favorite music in the background, set the resolution to 1080 or 1440, and enjoy!